SakuDaku05/Grantit/README.md

 **The Roadmap to Scale:** Wrapping a perfectly functioning parser inside an asynchronous crawler is a highly solvable scaling problem.**Phase 1** of the summer project will involve migrating this exact single URL logic into a distributed `Scrapy` or `Celery` worker queue to enable continuous, automated ingestion of the entire agency directory.

-Why I'm the Right Fit for this problem??

-When I look at the goals of the Institute for Social Science Research, I don't just see a Python coding task; I see a massive bottleneck in the scientific process.
-Researchers are spending hours digging through archaic portals instead of designing studies.

-I would excel in this GSoC role because I don't just write scripts that work on the "happy path."
-I anticipate the edge cases.
-I build fail safes and graceful degradations so the pipeline never crashes.
-I know when to use a fast, cheap Regex heuristic, and when to deploy a heavy, mathematical LLM vectorization.

-If provided the opportunity this summer, I won't be spending the first month learning how to scrape; I will be spending it scaling this pipeline to ingest thousands of grants, giving the ISSR an enterprise grade funding intelligence engine from day one.